frausto/jquery-isolatepage/README.md

   $.isolatePage('loadPage', page_name)
 ```

 In this example any page body with the id "page_id", will hide everything of the class "dontseeme".
-This wont happen for page's with different body ids.
+This wont happen for pages with different body ids.